loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_4.md

 ## What are the options?

 Like everything else there are several ways to solve a problem.
-What we know is that we do not want start up Episerver in every test case.
+What we know is that we do not want to start up Episerver in every test case.

 But this will block us from throw away the database before every test case.
-So we need some way to restore the database to the orginal state in some way.
+So, we need some way to restore the database to the orginal state in some way.

 ## Restore with a backup